-If you own a DIN Scuba Regulator and sometimes find yourself diving in places that only accommodate Yoke (A-Clam or International) fittings, then you will need to consider getting a DIN to Yoke Adapter.
+If you own a DIN Scuba Regulator and sometimes find yourself diving in places that only accommodate Yoke (A-Clam) fittings, then you will need to consider getting a DIN to Yoke Adapter.

 This simple piece of diving equipment can convert your DIN Regulator to be used on Yoke dive tanks without buying a completely new setup.